It’s the time or year when we have to gear up against summer mosquitoes—and non-toxic citronella candles are one of the easiest ways to do it.

 If you want to dive deeper into the world of non-toxic candles in general, you can check out our main candle guide.

-First and foremost, not all citronella candles for flies and mosquitoes are the same.
+First and foremost, not all citronella candles are the same.
 They come in various sizes, from small votives to large outdoor citronella candles, so make sure to find the one that meets your needs.

 Choose a candle that is appropriate for the size of the area you want to protect.
 A general rule of thumb is to use one medium-sized candle for every 10-12 square feet of space.